techcow2/lmsa/README.md

 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

+## Disclaimer

+LMSA is a third-party application and is not affiliated with LM Studio or its developers.
+This app is independently developed to provide an Android front-end interface for interacting with LM Studio.
+Use of this app is at your own discretion, and the developers of LMSA are not responsible for any issues arising from its use.

 ## License

 LMSA is released under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute the code as per the license terms.